m-abrarali/Install-clojure-collector/ansible-role-install-tomcat8/README.md

 Role Variables
 --------------

-This role have the below variables that can be set, depending on what version of tomcat you are installing and where you would like the installation directory to be located:
+This role has the below variables that can be set, depending on what version of tomcat you are installing and where you would like the installation directory to be located:

-- tomcat_installation_directory:
+- tomcat_installation_directory
-- tomcat_binary_url:
+- tomcat_binary_url
-- unarchived_tomcat_binary_folder:
+- unarchived_tomcat_binary_folder

 Dependencies